sequeirajosebr/freesapjobsui5/README.md

 Free SAP Job Search, using SAPUI5, and consuming the API Management (Service) + NodeJS Cors solution.
 Just simple DEMO code here for you to use it as "base" on your solution...

+PS: I'm using the https://cors-anywhere.herokuapp.com/ API to avoid CORS issues, it's down sometimes so you can uses your own desired solution to solve this.

 The API Management service created is: https://p1153320trial-trial.apim1.hanatrial.ondemand.com:443/p1153320trial/sapjobs

 You should put the parameters on the URL, like this: